 Curriculum and Assessment

-Our long term curriculum plan is structured into cross curricular units of work that are taught across pairs of year groups.
+Our long term curriculum plan is structured into units of work that are taught in single year groups.

-Each unit of work is based around a topic theme and will provide opportunities for writing, as well as a range of other subjects.
-The units of work include the skills and content of the National Curriculum and also incorporate opportunities to build on the interests of our pupils and the richness of our local environment.
+Each subject has a purposely designed medium term plan for each term which builds on knowledge and skills gained in previous year groups.
+All of the subjects follow the skills and content on the National Curriculum and also incorporate opportunities to build on the interests of our pupils, the richness of our local environment and topics which are current and relevant to the world we live in.
 The specific content and teaching approaches will vary from year to year to build upon the children’s ideas; meet their learning needs and make good use of opportunities for visits and visitors.

 The key principles when planning our curriculum are:

 - opportunities to build on previously accessed knowledge and skills;

 - learning in the local community;

 - a global perspective on familiar themes;

 - use of books, resources and examples to reflect multi-cultural Britain;